Skip to main content

 • Hearing aids

 Coverage details vary by province.
-Some provinces offer extended benefits (e.g., Ontario's OHIP+ covers prescription drugs for children and youth under 25).
-Check your specific province's health plan for exact coverage details.
+Some provinces offer extended benefits (e.g., Ontario's OHIP+ covers prescription drugs for those 24 and under who are not covered by a private plan).
+Check your province's health plan for exact coverage details.

 The Interim Federal Health Program (IFHP) provides temporary health coverage to eligible refugees and refugee claimants who are not yet eligible for provincial/territorial health insurance.
 It is administered federally by IRCC and covers: